codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-branching-strategies.md

 ## Client build triggered by Codemagic REST API

 Each client version build is triggered by the Codemagic REST API.
-The payload of the API request contains the client version to build and the workflow downloads the required assets and configuration for that versions.
+The payload of the API request contains the client version to build and the workflow downloads the required assets and configuration for that version.
 This means that a **single workflow** is required to build multiple client versions.
 The workflow runs the white label automation scripts, builds the app, and automatically distributes the app to the channel of your choice.

 {{< mermaid >}}
 flowchart TD